Good dining etiquette in Germany and Europe is not very different from that in the USA, but there are a few variations that you should know about.

 As in the US, if you have been invited to dinner at someone’s home, it is appropriate to bring a gift for your hosts.
 If you have brought along something typically American from your home state or city, that would be nice.
 Typical gifts include wine, flowers (no red roses, a sign of romance) or sweets.
 The better you know your hosts, the better you can select a gift.
 Remember to arrive on time!
 Germans don’t do “fashionably late.”

 If you are attending a business luncheon or dinner, the rules are much the same as in the US, but remember not to lapse into American first-name familiarity.
 In Germany, business is business – even when dining.
 Shake hands (firmly) when greeting people!
+Wait for your host to indicate where you should sit.
 Otherwise, you can follow the table manners below.

 German Table Manners: The Basics